GPAjay/Imperial_Executive_Education_Capstone2026/BBO_Modelcard.md

 ## Details — strategy evolution

-The strategy evolved substantially over the campaign, through three broad phases.
+The strategy evolved substantially over the course of the project, classified into three broad phases.

 ### Phase 1 — Exploration (early rounds)